Sidvjn/MicroBLE/README.md

 Tested this on a Micropython ESP32, Bluetooth Serial Monitor on android and also using WebBle on chrome desktop & android.

-One limitation is that there is just a single service and characteristics, but this should suffice for simple use cases.
+Uses a single service and characteristics, that could be a limitation for your use case.
 Piggybacked on code shared by others and also got some help from chatgpt.